From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

 The holder of two Guinness World Records, this fountain is located on the way from the Ashgabat Airport to the city centre of Ashgabat.
 The fountain earned the first record for its size of 125,000 square meters and the second record for the most fountain pools in a public place.
 The fountain is equipped with a lighting system powered by solar energy.

 The fountain complex was built as a commemoration of the legendary ancestors of the Turkic people; Oguz Khan and his six sons.
 The creator of the sculpture in the complex intended it to be a source of peacefulness, unity, cohesion, power and creative spirit of modern-day Turkmenistan.

 5. Ancient Merv – Mary:

-Known as Merv Oasis, this ancient city ruins was once called Alexandria as well.
+Known as Merv Oasis, this ancient city ruin was once called Alexandria as well.
 This UNESCO World Heritage Site was a vital city in the Silk Road and was historically proven to have been inhabited as early as the 3rd millennium BC.
-Merv was a power center ruled by several ancient powerful empires, from the Achaemenid to the Timurids.
+Merv was a power centre ruled by several ancient powerful empires, from the Achaemenid to the Timurids.

 6. Darvaza Gas Crater – Darvaza:

 While some might call it a Door to Hell, this collapsed gas crater will surely make it on your list of the world’s wonders.
 While the premises of the crater is popular among tourists for dessert camping, the Turkmen government is hoping to attract more tourists to the crater.
 Theorists say that Soviet geologists ignited the crater to stop the leakage of methane gas and it’s been burning continuously ever since.